-- All staff must be vigilant with any concerns, and report any inappropriate use to a Safeguarding Officer, official or responsible person at an Event/activity. - All professional photographers will be made aware about child protection issues, and what is expected of them to ensure that the welfare plan is implemented.

-- A clear brief will be provided about what is considered appropriate in terms of content and behaviour. - All commissioned photographers will be provided with identification, which must be worn at all times. - All participants, parents, carers, coaches, spectators and any unofficial photographers must register their camera/equipment at the event/activity Registration where they will receive an identification bracelet.
-Any spectator, parents, carers, coaches maybe seen as suspicious without the relevant identification. - Participants and parents will be informed that a photographer will be in attendance at an event/activity.
+- All staff must be vigilant with any concerns, and report any inappropriate use to the Welfare Officer, official or responsible person at an event/activity. - All professional photographers will be made aware about safeguarding, and what is expected of them to ensure that the welfare plan is implemented. - A clear brief will be provided about what is considered appropriate in terms of content and behaviour. - All commissioned photographers will be provided with identification/jacket, which must be worn at all times. - Participants and parents will be informed that a photographer will be in attendance at an event/activity.
 Their consent will be sought relating to both the taking and publication of films or photographs. - Unsupervised access to athletes or one to one photo sessions at any event/activity is not permitted.